28ede1/untitled-asteroids-repo/README.md

   * Implemented a button that allowed the user to change the city being selected, thereby changed the game's difficulty
   * Created a Save/Load file system to save leaderboard information and city data for when the game is ran again.
   * Figured out how to deploy a web version of the game on github
+  * Created a WeatherApiFake class for handling weather input for a city for the browser version of the game run with main.py

 ### Challenges